 Your Options Outside of MSP

-One of the biggest advantages to this product is that you don’t need medical underwriting.
-That means you don’t have to undergo a health check to get the coverage.
-So long as you’re younger than 75, you’re a Canadian resident, and you have MSP, you can qualify.
+One of the biggest advantages to this product is that you don't need medical underwriting.
+That means you don't have to undergo a health check to get the coverage.
+As long as you're younger than 75, you're a Canadian resident, and you have MSP, you can qualify.

 These are only some of the gaps in MSP that the Zone Fundamental aims to bridge.
 Keep in mind that there are plenty of other insurance plans also worth looking at.
 The Manulife FlexCare ComboPlus Starter Plan is one such product.